 Take the time to think through what you want to get each person, and from where.
 When you know exactly what you’re looking for, you won’t be thrown off-track by those super-cute booties you just happened to come across.

 This should go without saying, but don’t just assume you’re getting the best price on something because you found it on your favorite site.
 Retailers are making a greater effort to boast competitive pricing, especially during the holidays, so compare prices from several major spots.

 3. Use Browser Extensions

 If you don’t use browser extensions designed to save you money, now’s the time to start.
 All you have to do is download them, and they take care of the rest, whether you want to track prices on a TV, apply (and even stack) coupons to your orders, or just earn cash back.
-Our guide to these handy plug-ins can help you find the perfect one (or several) for your shopping needs.

 4. Resist the Urge to Self-Gift